Buying a new home is one of the most rewarding things to do.

 Another great way to save money to breathe new life into old pieces, Upcycling is all about extending the life of old things by giving them new purpose.
 You could convert old trunks into a coffee table; the world is your oyster!

-An important way to being economically friendly is by investing in furniture that can be used in many ways.
+An important way to being economically conscious is by investing in furniture that can be used in many ways.
 Think about TV stand that comes with shelving or expandable tables that can change as you need.
 All great money and space savers when living in London!

 Art doesn’t have to be expensive to make an impact.
 You can find great prints and reproductions at low prices or you can support up and coming artists breaking into the scene.
 Pick something fun or get creative with a canvas and paint it yourself.